 At the Academy, technology is integrated seamlessly into the learning experience.
 Students use e-books to lighten their backpack and allow for modern note taking and annotation.
 Through our wireless network and cloud storage, students are able to curate information, collaborate, and connect with other learners.

-President Raimo and the AHN Board of Trustees have shown a deep commitment to 21st century learning by also providing the school with two instructional technology specialists whose sole job is to help teachers integrate technology into the classroom.
+President Whitney and the AHN Board of Trustees have shown a deep commitment to 21st century learning by also providing the school with two instructional technology specialists whose sole job is to help teachers integrate technology into the classroom.
 Professional development often focuses on effective use of technology in the classroom, including professional learning communities that meet biweekly for the purpose of assessing and adjusting to what and how students are learning.

-Each classroom is equipped with Epson interactive projectors, Apple TV and iPad document camera stand, providing for complete mobility and wireless capability.
+Each classroom is equipped with interactive technology, providing for complete mobility and wireless capability.

 |Pre-K through Grade 4||Classroom set of iPad Devices|